pranigopu/key--tempo-deepLearning/README.md

 - Trainable params: 59,058
 - Non-trainable params: 512

-**NOTE**: The three recurrent layers used are stacked as a single cell containedd in the bidirectional layer.
+**NOTE**: The three recurrent layers used are stacked as a single cell contained in the bidirectional layer.

 Following the referenced CNN architecture, the model has the following hyper-parameters: